 In the quiet, small town of Lacolle, QC many retirees enjoy spending their time socializing and getting some exercise at Lacolle Curling Club.
 Unfortunately, the 67-year-old cooling system is ready for retirement too, putting the rink in desperate need of a replacement.
 Thankfully, when the club’s manager asked for help, a local farmer stepped up to help.

 “It seemed like a shot in the dark, to tell you the truth,” said Gary Holzgang.
 “I was very surprised when we were chosen.”

-Holzgang nominated the Lacolle Curling Club for Canada’s Farmers Grow Communities (CFGC), a program sponsored by the Monsanto Fund.
+Holzgang nominated the Lacolle Curling Club for Canada’s Farmers Grow Communities (CFGC), a program sponsored by the Bayer Fund.
 CFGC allows farmers to nominate local non-

 profits in an effort to strengthen small communities.
 And when his name was selected, the club’s fundraising efforts received a $2,500 boost.